So, can we trust customer reviews in 2024?

-Some customer review platforms have commercial arrangements whereby customer reviews can be ‘managed’, again creating an inaccurate picture of true customer experiences.
+Some customer review sites have commercial arrangements whereby customer reviews can be somewhat ‘manipulated’, creating an inaccurate picture of the true customer experience.
 Examples include:

-- Selecting their favourite review/s to appear on the top of the page.
+- Paying companies can select their favourite review/s to appear on the top of the page.

-- Giving customers (of partnering businesses) who attempt to submit a negative review, the opportunity to contact the business directly to help resolve the issue rather than posting the review.
+- Customers who attempt to submit a negative review, are given the opportunity to contact the business directly to help resolve the issue rather than posting the review.

 Here is an example of a ‘brand management’ system whereby partnering businesses can pay to have control over their reviews:

 Tips on how to use reviews effectively

 So, can we trust customer reviews?
 As you can see, customer reviews are not always what they seem.
-The trick for us as consumers is to be aware of this, and be clever in how we interpret these reviews to best help us make a decision on a product or service.
+The trick for us as consumers is to be aware of this, and be clever in how we interpret these reviews.
 Here are some tips!

-- Try to avoid reading reviews on the first page – they may have been placed there purposely
+- Try to avoid reading reviews on the first page – they may have been placed there intentionally.

 - Seek reviews and information from multiple sources – doing this should be more reliable.